pynchmeister/celestia-bundlr/README.md

 # celestia-bundlr

-## This has been moved [here](https://github.com/pynchmeister/celestia-data-storage/tree/main/arweave/bundlr) and can be deleted
+## This repo has been moved [here](https://github.com/pynchmeister/celestia-data-storage/tree/main/arweave/bundlr) and can be deleted

 ## Notes